Contract settlements: acceptance: SAFE - accounting: what you must do before you issue a letter of acceptance

-Additional procedures for caseworkers in Local Compliance
+Additional procedures for caseworkers in what was previously Local Compliance

-- Local Compliance caseworker compiles settlement papers
+1. Caseworker compiles settlement papers

 You must either prepare a paper settlement folder containing the documents listed below or, where the documents are stored electronically, clearly identify the location where they are stored and the name and reference number of each document.
 Where there is a paper folder, the documents should be the originals unless you do not have access to them because they have been centrally scanned and stored electronically.
 In that case, make a note on the folder saying where the originals are stored and list the name or reference number of each document.